carmenchui/carmenchui.github.io/index.md

 ## About
 Hi, my name is Carmen (my pronouns are she/her).

-I hold a doctorate in Industrial Engineering from the University of Toronto and trained under [Prof. Michael Gruninger](https://stl.mie.utoronto.ca/biography-2/) in the Semantic Technologies Lab.
+I hold a doctorate in Industrial Engineering from the University of Toronto and trained under the tutelage of [Prof. Michael Gruninger](https://stl.mie.utoronto.ca/biography-2/) in the Semantic Technologies Lab.

 I specialize in the design and analysis of ontologies in first-order logic, particularly automated reasoning and verification, in addition to knowledge representation and modelling in multidisciplinary areas.